On Ziegler's conjectures for logarithmic derivations of arrangements: Acknowledgements

 \section{Acknowledgements}

 The first author is partially supported by JSPS KAKENHI Grant Numbers JP18KK0389 and JP21H00975.
-The second author is supported by NSERC of Canada, and would like to thank the Max Planck Institute for Mathematics for its hospitality during the final preparation of this manuscrip.t The authors are grateful to Avi Steiner for his careful reading of an earlier draft.
+The second author is supported by NSERC of Canada, and would like to thank the Max Planck Institute for Mathematics for its hospitality during the final preparation of this manuscript.
+The authors are grateful to Avi Steiner for his careful reading of an earlier draft, as well as to an anonymous referee.